Places for People Group Limited (L4236) - Regulatory Judgement: 28 January 2026

 Places for People maintains clear roles, responsibilities and accountabilities within its leadership and governance structure.
 There is assurance its board and committees work in line with its delegations and that the board periodically considers the adequacy of its governance structure.

-Places for People’s approach to continuous improvement is evidenced through board member appraisals, annual internal effectiveness reviews and periodic external effectiveness reviews.
+Places for People’s approach to continuous improvement is evidences through board member appraisals, annual internal effectiveness reviews and periodic external effectiveness reviews.
 The most recent external review of Places for People’s governance effectiveness took place in February 2025.

 Places for People has a risk management and control framework that is aligned to its strategic risks.
 There is evidence of discussion and board challenge of the controls deployed to mitigate strategic risks and of the assurance provided that key controls are designed and operating effectively.
-The board, supported effectively by its committees, is active in seeking and gaining appropriate levels of assurance across a range of areas.
+Board, supported effectively by its committees, is active in seeking and gaining appropriate levels of assurance across a range of areas.
 There is evidence that assurance activity is used to make improvements to services including repairs, managing complaints, anti-social behaviour and damp and mould.

 We saw evidence that the board has clear ownership of stress testing and mitigation strategies.
 Wider governance over risks through regular and structured review of golden rules is evident.
-Board reporting provides sufficient detail for the board to ensure effective oversight of Places for Peoples’ financial and commercial risks that are part of its structure.
+Board reporting provides sufficient detail for the board to ensure effective oversight of Places for People’s financial and commercial risks that are part of its structure.

-Viability – V2 – March 2025
+Viability – V2 – January 2026

-Places for People continues to meet our viability requirements and has the financial capacity to deal with adverse scenarios.
+Places for People continues to meet our viability requirements and has the financial capacity to deal with a reasonable range of adverse scenarios.
 Its recent financial performance indicates it has delivered a sustainable financial position throughout a period of economic uncertainty, and it continues to forecast generating a positive operating margin.

 Places for People plans to generate surpluses from the sale of homes in the medium term and is reliant on this income to meet covenant requirements in the short-term.
 Given this reliance on sales income Places for People does need to manage its exposure to financial risks.

 We have assurance that Places for People has reporting and oversight in place to manage the risks of its sales programme.
-Stress testing demonstrates that financial capacity, including sufficient liquidity, is built into its plans for development and investment in homes, and that there is adequate funding in place.
+Stress testing demonstrates that financial capacity, including sufficient liquidity, is built into its plans for development and investment in its homes, and that there is adequate funding in place.
 However, when set in the context of economic pressures, the above factors significantly impact on Places for People’s capacity to respond to adverse events.

 We will continue to engage with Places for People as it delivers its financial plans and ensures it has a financially sustainable strategy going forward.